 Have you heard of black hat SEO techniques?
 If you haven’t, you’re like a friend of mine with whom I had a discussion about this very subject some weeks past.

-Recently I had a very interesting discussion with a friend of mine who happens to be a journalist.
+My friend happens to be a journalist… not that this is relevant.
 He writes mostly for financial journals but he has an interest in all things online, including marketing.

-We talked about the various ways I’ve made money online and how I’ve marketed websites.
+We talked about the various ways I’ve made money online in the past and how I’ve marketed websites.

 I don’t know how, but we came onto the subject of black hat SEO techniques.